AMSP-04/NETN-LOG/NETN-LOG.md

 ## Purpose

 The NETN LOG module provides a common standard interface for negotiation, delivery and acceptance of logistics services between federates modelling different entities involved in the service transaction.
-E.g a simulator models the transport of a unit modelled in another simulator.
+E.g simulation of the transport of a unit modelled in another simulator.

 ## Scope